 - If you are copying text from the internet (like citations), use the merge formatting paste option to avoid adding formatting from website.

-- In Microsoft Word, type up your discussion post.
-Include headings, text, and references in an APA compatible font.
+- In Microsoft Word, type up your discussion post with the required APA formatting.
+See an example of APA Formatting

 - Open a new Blackboard discussion post.

 - Choose Preformatted under the drop-down options in the toolbar.